Where to Stay in Atlanta, GA First Time: Best Areas

 Head to another side of the park, you will find the Atlanta Magic Theater, Chick-fil-A College Football Hall of Fame; Tabernacle, and the SkyView Atlanta, a giant Ferris wheel with gondolas, which offers a stunning view of the city.

-In Downtown, you can also find the CNN Center, the world headquarters of the Cable News Network.
-Near CNN Center, you will have State Farm Arena, Mercedes-Benz Stadium, Georgia World Congress Center, and The Home Depot Backyard.
+In Downtown, you can find the CNN Center, the world headquarters of the Cable News Network.
+Other places of interest in Downtown are the State Farm Arena, Mercedes-Benz Stadium, Georgia World Congress Center, and The Home Depot Backyard.

 You even have Oakland Cemetery, for those who want to venture into wide open green spaces or pay their respects during their stay in Atlanta.